How to get a mortgage with a no deposit

 Thankfully, there are plenty of ways to get a mortgage with no house deposit, or a small amount saved up.
 You just need to know where to look.

-Can you get a mortgage without putting down a deposit?
+Can you get a mortgage without a deposit?

-Yes, it is possible to get a mortgage with no deposit, but mortgage lenders are often reluctant to approve loans without a deposit of at least 10%.
+Yes, it is possible to get a mortgage without a deposit, but mortgage lenders are often reluctant to approve loans without a deposit of at least 10%.
 If you don’t have any money saved, you may have a limited choice of lenders to choose from.
-You might also struggle to find the right mortgage deal with high street lenders.
+You might also struggle to find the best mortgage deal with high street lenders.

 Using a specialist mortgage broker like Tembo can be really helpful here as they’ll know which mortgage lenders are most likely to approve your application.
-Plus they’ll often have access to exclusive low deposit mortgage deals or products that aren’t available through comparison websites.
+Plus they’ll often have access to exclusive deposit free or low deposit mortgage deals that aren’t available through comparison websites.

 If you have no house deposit, there are ways you can increase how much you can borrow to get on the ladder.
 At Tembo, we specialise in helping home buyers boost their borrowing power through a range of specialist buying schemes.
 To see how we could help you, create a free Tembo plan today to get a personalised recommendation.
 Then, our team of award-winning mortgage brokers can walk you through each step to you getting the keys to your first home.